cdktf/cdktf-provider-cloudflare/docs/waitingRoomEvent.java.md

 - *Type:* java.lang.Number

-The total number of active user sessions on the route at a point in time.
+If set, the event will override the waiting room's `total_active_users` property while it is active.

+If null, the event will inherit it.
+This can only be set if the event's `new_users_per_minute` property is also set.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/waiting_room_event#total_active_users WaitingRoomEvent#total_active_users}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/waiting_room_event#total_active_users WaitingRoomEvent#total_active_users}

 ---